How Much Does SEO Cost in the UK? [2026 Pricing Guide]

 SEO: Is it a one-time or ongoing expense?

-SEO is an ongoing process.
-While there are one-time projects such as audits or technical fixes, there is a need for continuous work to bring long-term results.
-Monthly retainers or ongoing campaigns are quite common for UK businesses.
+SEO is a continuous process.
+There can be one, time projects such as audits or technical fixes, but ongoing work is required to have durable results.
+Monthly retainers or ongoing campaigns are quite common among UK businesses.

 How long does it take to see the results of SEO?